-- 78. Many people will choose a sure and immediate benefit over a potentially larger long-term benefit.
-This is the spirit of "just getting by". - 79.
-People tend to accept immediate, cheap, or even quasi-legal solutions when dealing with business matters, rather than take care of matters properly, deal with technicalities or delays, or incur additional expenses. - 80.
+78. Many people will choose a sure and immediate benefit over a potentially larger long-term benefit.

+- 79. People tend to accept immediate, cheap, or even quasi-legal solutions when dealing with business matters, rather than take care of matters properly, deal with technicalities or delays, or incur additional expenses. - 80.
 When an occasion provides the opportunity to make a large profit, it is typically seized upon.
 There is little concept of a reasonable, or just, or ethical price, or of price gouging; rather, the accepted practice is to charge whatever the buyer will pay. - 81.
 Inaction or delay in carrying out a matter may constitute a well-considered, unverbalized message, and not just be the result of mere inaction, inertia, or delay caused by unforeseen events. - 82.
 Once money is exchanged in a business transaction there is very limited recourse in such matters as mistakes, damaged merchandise, breakdown, and not meeting contractual stipulations. - 83.
 When a problem is encountered in trying to complete or carry through with a transaction involving finances or other matters, the problem will seldom be clearly admitted at the outset, but will typically only be revealed over a period of time. - 83W.
 Westerners find it very frustrating to have Africans appear to be unclear, indirect and uninformative. - 84.
 When a customer is told that an ordered article or service will be ready on a specified time or date, it is unlikely to be ready at that time. - 84W.
-The Western customer expects to be given a reasonable date, and that barring extenuating or unusual circumstances, the thing or service will be ready as specified.
+The Western customer expects to be given a reasonable date, and that barring extenuating or unusual circumstances, the thing or service will b ready as specified.
 Consequently, when it is not, the Westerner considers the service provider to be unreliable or even untrustworthy. - 85.
 Admissions of a personal lack of knowledge or resources, or admissions of personal shortcomings are considered to show weakness and should be avoided if at all possible. - 86.
 The amount shown on a receipt (facture) may not correspond with the amount paid for goods or services. - 87.
-When a problem is encountered in trying to complete or carry through with a transaction involving finances or other matters, the problem will seldom be clearly admitted at the outset, but will typically only be revealed over a period of time. - 88.
+Change is frequently a problem in business transactions. - 88.
 Having the correct amount of money for a business transaction is the responsibility of the buyer.
 It is not the seller's responsibility to provide change. - 89.
 When giving a tip to several people the donor should apportion it out.
 Giving a lump sum to one person expecting him to divvy it up with the others is unfair and unsatisfactory. - 90.
 People of all cultures act logically unless they are mentally retarded or mentally disturbed.